 Before the start of operations, the steam dome must be vented just like a regular steam, batch, still, retort.
-The venting time and temperature must be recommended by the equipment manufacturer or the plant's process authority.
+The venting time and temperature must be recommended by the equipment manufacturer or the plant's processing authority.

-9 CFR 431.6(b)(4)(iv) requires the hydrostatic retort to be equipped with at least one bleeder 1/4 inch or larger at the top of the steam chamber or chambers at the opposite end of steam entry.
+9 CFR 431.6(b)(4)(iv) requires the hydrostatic retort to be equipped with at least one bleeder 1⁄4 inch or larger at the top of the steam chamber or chambers at the opposite end of steam entry.
 In addition, all bleeders must be arranged in such a way that the operator can observe that they are functioning properly.

-Control of the water levels in the feed and exit legs are important to maintain the hydrostatic pressure in the retort.
+Control of the water levels in the feed and exit legs is essential to maintain the hydrostatic pressure in the retort.
 The water level is normally controlled through a differential pressure controller which adds water when it is needed and dumps excess water from the legs.
 Water level fluctuation in the feed and exit legs may be caused by fluctuations in the feeding and discharge of containers.
-As more containers are fed into the container conveyor more water is displaced from the legs, a lack of production results in a lack of containers in the legs and the water level falls.
+As more containers are fed into the container conveyor, more water is displaced from the legs, a lack of production results in a lack of containers in the legs, and the water level falls.

 The container-conveyor is driven by a variable speed motor and must be checked and recorded at the beginning of processing and recorded at least every 4 hours.
 Changing container-conveyor speed changes the process time.
-Operating at a slower speed than in the process schedule will result in longer cook times which effect product quality.
-Operating at a faster speed than outlined in the process schedule will result in shorter cook times and potentially underprocessed product, which could indicate a food safety issue.
+Operating at a slower speed than in the process schedule will result in longer cook times, which affect product quality.
+Operating at a faster speed than outlined in the process schedule will result in shorter cook times and potentially under processed product, which could indicate a food safety issue.

 Water contacting containers in the bottom loops is a serious concern.
-It may result in underprocessing.
+It may result in under processing.
 If containers contact the water, the containers must be segregated and evaluated by the processing authority.

-The feed leg cannot be lower than the minimum product initial temperature (IT) or the leg temperature becomes the IT.
+The feed leg temperature cannot be lower than the minimum product initial temperature (IT), or the leg temperature becomes the IT.
 Critical factors must be measured and recorded in accordance with the method and frequency in the written procedure, as is true for all retorts (9 CFR 431.4).
 Records must include conveyor (chain) speed and be checked at least every 4 hours (9 CFR 431.6(b)(v)).

-3-13: Acidified Low Acid Foods
+Module 13 - Acidified Low Acid Foods

-An acidified food is a low acid food to which acid or acid food is added to produce a final pH of 4.6 or less. proper acidification prevents growth of C. botulinum.
-Final product pH must be 4.6 or less to prevent C. botulinum growth. pH Is the term used to designate degree of acidity or basicity.
-The more hydrogen ions equals more acidic.
+An acidified food is a low acid food to which acid or acid food is added to produce a finalpH of 4.6 or less.
+Proper acidification prevents growth of C. botulinum. pH Is the term used to quantify the degree of acidity or basicity.
+The more hydrogen ions (H+) present equates to a more acidic substance.
 The pH scale ranges from 0 to 14.
 Pure water is neutral at a pH of 7.0.
-Above a pH of 7.0 there are more OH ions.
-Below a pH of 7.0 there are more H ions.
+Above a pH of 7.0, there are more hydrogen (OH) ions, whereas below a pH of 7.0 there are more H+ ions.
 Buffering capacity refers to the ability of a food to resist change in pH.
 This varies from food to food.
-To determine pH of a product there are two methods, colorimetric method and electronic method.
+To determine pH of a product there are two methods: colorimetric method and electronic method.

-There are several acidification procedures in establishment can use (1) acid Blanche food, (2) immerse blanched foods in acid solution, (3) direct batch acidification, (4) add acid foods to low acid foods, (5) direct acidification of food in container.
+There are several acidification procedures an establishment can use (1) acid blanched food, (2) immerse blanched foods in acid solution, (3) direct batch acidification, (4) add acid foods to low acid foods, or (5) direct acidification of food in container.
 Each certification method requires proper control.
 An establishment may utilize more than one procedure.
-An establishment must monitor the acidification by pH measurement as reference in regulation 431.5(e).
+An establishment must monitor the acidification by pH measurement as referenced in regulation 9 CFR 431.5(e).